SamsungSAILMontreal/PAPA/README.md

 ### Important options

-Some of the important options are highlighted below.
+Some of the important options are highlighted below:

 ```
 results_file='/scratch/jolicoea/recombine_nets/final_results.txt' # where to store the results